-Since the bulletin in 2018, there has been very little enforcement action taken by the card brands.
+From 2018 when this was released through the fall of 2022, there was action taken by the card brands.
 In fact, several large acquirers temporarily shut down their programs that fell under the umbrella of "Cash Discounting."
 However, many of these same processors brought them back, as they realized that Visa had selectively enforced their rules.
 This situation left many of their competitors at an unfair advantage with higher margin programs that were more appealing to both ISOs and merchants.

-Our sponsor Valor Paytech supports dual pricing as well as other pricing options including non-cash adjustment.
+"This situation left many of their competitors at an unfair advantage..."
 In April of 2022, Visa crafted a much more strongly worded memo.
 It re-framed these programs as "Non-Compliant Surcharging" and began to pressure Acquirers to provide additional information that would allow them to better enforce their rules.
 Here is a screenshot of the primary sections of this memo.